Primers • Model Acceleration

 - KV sharing must be considered at training time for best results, since models not trained with this constraint may suffer quality drops if sharing is applied post hoc.

-- Works alongside KV caching — the former tackles depth, the latter tackles sequence length.
+- Works alongside KV caching since KV sharing tackles depth, while KV caching tackles sequence length.

 Model Quantization